panzerdp/dmitripavlutin.com/content/posts/138-react-props/index.md

 ## 6. Special props

-While you are free to use any prop names you like, React, however, has some properties with a special use.
+While you are free to use any prop names you like, React, however, has some properties with special use.

 ### 6.1 *children*